AshwikaGhumate/ERPSystem_Product-Management/README.md

    - Navigation links to navigate to Products, Orders and Calendar page.
 ![dashboard](https://github.com/AshwikaGhumate/ERPSystem_Product-Management/assets/78784647/dafe852e-9380-4a98-bcc7-7304b7df0990)

-3. Products Page
+2. Products Page
    - Table displaying product properties such as product name, category, price, stock quantity, image for each of the products.
    - Add Product button to add a new product in the table.
    - Edit button to edit product properties.
    - Delete button to delete the product from the list of products.
 ![ProductPage](https://github.com/AshwikaGhumate/ERPSystem_Product-Management/assets/78784647/f75f7ed0-9dfa-4299-a182-c9f9ce0a258a)

-4. Orders Page
+3. Orders Page
    - Table displaying customer's order details i.e order ID, customer name, order date, delivery date, product name, category along with the delivery status.
    - View Details displaying customer's order details
    - Mark as completed button to mark the order as completed after delivering the product to the customer.
    - Delete button to delete the customer orders from the list after successfully delivering the product to the end user.
 ![image](https://github.com/AshwikaGhumate/ERPSystem_Product-Management/assets/78784647/160bd5bb-98c9-43d5-af6c-ef067e20e37d)

+## Products Mock Data
+gist.github.com/nefejames/bbeda8f257d7fa94b3e863926e730875

-6. Orders Calendar
+4. Orders Calendar
    - Calendar displaying the orders delivered and the orders which are pending.
    - Date highlighted with green color depicts the customer orders been successfully delivered.
    - Date highlighted with red color depicts the pending customer orders to be delivered.